 UBC announces members of panel to develop sexual assault policy

-Young men walk past large letters spelling out UBC at the University of British Columbia in Vancouver, B.C., on November 22, 2015.
-(THE CANADIAN PRESS/Darryl Dyck)
+Young men walk past large letters spelling out 'UBC' at the University of British Columbia in Vancouver, B.C., on Nov.
+22, 2015.
+(Darryl Dyck / THE CANADIAN PRESS)

 The Canadian Press

 VANCOUVER -- The University of British Columbia has announced the members of a committee that will develop a sexual assault policy, after students complained the process for reporting attacks was broken.